Root and Cutting Rots

 Cultural Controls

 - Use tissue cultured plants (if possible) to avoid the problem altogether.
-Take cuttings from field plants above the splash zone.
-Rain and irrigation can splash soil particles as well as microorganisms onto plants.
+Take cuttings from field plants above the splash zone; rain and irrigation can splash soil particles and microorganisms onto plants.
 Do not take cuttings from obviously or subtly diseased plants.
-Take cuttings in the morning and/or after irrigation when they are more f
+Take cuttings in the morning when stems are more turgid and less susceptible to wilting. # Source: PNW Plant Disease Management Handbook